 Learn how to make oat milk at home with this easy, inexpensive recipe for Maple Vanilla Oat Milk.
 It’s a creamy delight that you’ll want to make every week!

 Oat milk is trending.
 And when that happens, prices tend to go up.
 One box of it sells for $6 online.
 Not necessary.
 I’m showing you the super simple way to make it at home.

 Blend the oats with cool, filtered water for 30 seconds – not much longer.
 Because of the natural fiber in the oats, if you blend longer, the milk will start to get a little goopy.

 Use a nut milk bag, cheesecloth, or fine sieve if that’s all you have.
 The sieve will take longer – and be messy if you are like me and try to hold it over a jar.
-You can of course use something more logical – like a bowl.
+You can, of course, use something more logical – like a bowl.

-Here’s the full recipe.
-Tag me on Instagram when you make yours!
+Watch me make it in the video below!
+Tag me on Instagram when you make yours.

 - 3 cups cool filtered water

 - Add the water and oats to a blender, blend about 30 seconds.
 (I blended just over 30 seconds on 5 in the Vitamix.)

 - Strain with a sieve, cheesecloth, or nut milk bag into a jar with a lid.